Until Your Heart Stops

 Until Your Heart Stops is the debut album by metalcore band Cave In.
-It was released in 1999 on Hydra Head Records.
+It was released in 1998 on Hydra Head Records.
 Until Your Heart Stops has been regarded as a landmark release in the metallic hardcore genre.

 Background

 Despite being the band's second full-length release, Until Your Heart Stops represents the first time Cave In went into a studio to record a full album together.
-The album also marks the first time they would play as a four-piece, as it was recorded in the midst of a major line-up change, going through two vocalists and one bassist.
+The album also marks the first time they would play as a four-piece, as it was recorded amid a major line-up change, going through two vocalists and one bassist.

-The actual writing of the album took place during the recording sessions of Cave In's previous release, compilation Beyond Hypothermia, which was a collection of Cave In's older songs, which they re-tracked, and in some cases, re-recorded.
+The actual writing of the album took place during the recording sessions of Cave In's previous release, compilation Beyond Hypothermia, a collection of Cave In's older songs, which they re-tracked and, in some cases, re-recorded.

+According to guitarist Adam McGrath, Until Your Heart Stops was influenced by Cable, Rorschach, and, most notably, Converge.
+Frontman Stephen Brodsky has gone as far as to describe the album as "Converge worship".

 Musical style

 Until Your Heart Stops has primarily been described as a metalcore album.
-The album also features influences from other musical genres such as emo, noise rock and space rock.
+The album also features influences from other musical genres such as emo, noise, and space rock.

 Deluxe edition

 On February 17, 2023, Cave In announced a deluxe edition reissue of Until Your Heart Stops.
-This edition will feature a remastered version of the album along with previously unreleased demos and alternative takes.
-The deluxe edition is set to be released on March 31, 2023 through Relapse Records.
+This edition features a remastered album version, previously unreleased demos, and alternative takes.
+The deluxe edition was released on March 31, 2023, through Relapse Records.